bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:23:49

-But once you have turned it on and you, but you let the VidCon core node automatically handle what it connects to, you may or may not have a connection to another Tor node.
+But once you have turned it on and you, but you let the Bitcoin Core node automatically handle what it connects to, you may or may not have a connection to another Tor node.
 And if you have a connection to another Tor node and you hang up on that one, or they hang up on you, maybe you won't have it again.

 Speaker 0: 00:24:03

 Right, so what you're saying is I'm connected to eight nodes, one of them is a Tor node because I switched the thing on that allows me to connect to Tor nodes.
-Now this guy's internet, Wi-Fi fails, whatever, I'm disconnected with him, So now I'm going to reconnect randomly to another node, which may or may not be a Tor node.
+Now this guy's internet Wi-Fi fails, whatever, I'm disconnected with him, so now I'm going to reconnect randomly to another node, which may or may not be a Tor node.
 So it's possible that I'm connecting to not a Tor node, and now I'm not connecting to any Tor node.

 Speaker 1: 00:24:25

 Yeah.
 So basically the Tor feature so far just does not guarantee that you actually connect to a Tor node.

+Speaker 0: 00:24:31

+Right

+Speaker 1: 00:24:31

 You may or may not.

+Speaker 0: 00:24:32

+Yap

+Speaker 1: 00:24:32

 And so this new change makes sure that you do.

+Speaker 0: 00:24:35

+Right

+Speaker 1: 00:21:35

 It makes sure that at least, I don't know what the percentage is, but let's say at least one connection will go to Tor if you have Tor on.
 And it will basically, if that connection disappears it will make another one.